PhuongTieuOp/VBA_Challenge/README.md

 o	The percent change from opening price at the beginning of a given year to the closing price at the end of that year. o	The total stock volume of the stock.
 •	You should also have conditional formatting that will highlight positive change in green and negative change in red.
-•	The result should look as follows.
+•	The result should look as the given sample screen.

 CHALLENGES
 1. Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".